 The Centre strives to provide a space for community-building, discussion, sharing, and resistance.
-We offer couches, brochures (with information about resources), event posters, menstrual products, safer sex products, pregnancy tests, a library of feminist literature, a phone with voice-mail, microwave, mini-fridge, food, and kettle for making tea, instant coffee, and soup.
+We offer couches, brochures (with information about resources), event posters, menstrual products, safer sex products, pregnancy tests, a library of feminist literature, microwave, food, and kettle for making tea, instant coffee, and soup.

 Open from 6 a.m. until midnight and located in room 2113 in the AMS Nest, the Women’s Centre currently includes 4 coordinators whose office hours and meeting time are posted on the office door.
 Feel free to visit us then, and otherwise keep in touch through our Facebook group, as well as email any inquiries or suggestions to email@example.com!

 Applications for coordinator positions will be posted in early September.
 Feel free to stop by our booth during clubs days to say hi and ask questions!
 Anyone can become a coordinator and all ideas for improvement are welcome.